Skip to content

 Field Type Required Description

-syncPageSize number No Set the number of entries for synchronization requests.
-Range [5,)Note: The larger the number of request entries, the more computational resources the data synchronization will occupy
+syncPageSize number No Sets the number of entries per sync request.
+Range [5,).
+Note: A larger number of request entries means the data synchronization consumes more computing resources.

 dbCacheLimit number No DB cache limit size.
-Range [30MB,), default 100MB, unit byte, supported in SDK version 0.3.10 and above
+Range [30MB,), default 100MB, unit byte.
+Supported in SDK version 0.3.10 and above.

 RUM Configuration